gestur1976/free-music-web-server/README.md

 docker run -d --name freemusicwebserver -p 7997:80 -v /var/www/freemusicserver:/usr/local/apache2/htdocs gestur1976/freemusicwebserver:latest

-Type in your browser http://localhost:7997/ and enjoy.
+Point your browser to http://localhost:7997/ and enjoy.

 To build the container yourself clone the repository and inside the folder run ./build.sh